idanieljana/ts-bootcamp/src/w-05/state-management-1/state-management-1.md

 Task:

-- Create Mobx Store
-- Add observable values for game levels
+Create game store observables:
+- Create `selectedLevel` which value could be null or type of `Level`
+- Create `gameStage` which type is `GameStage` and the initial value is game offer

+Create additional field levels and make a list of all possible values in `Level` enum
+- Create level field (not a) `Levels` component with store and add it to `App` layout component

-- Connect the levels component and add it to layout
+"Connect" the `Levels` component with store and add it to `App` layout component, use the levels field there

 ### Exercise 2